ethereum-optimism/community-hub/src/docs/governance/retropgf-2.md

 ## Nominations

-Nominations will be open from **Jan 17 to Jan 31 19:00 GMT**.
+Nominations are open from **Jan 17 to Jan 31 19:00 GMT**.
 During this window, anyone can nominate a project for funding.
 Here the term “project” can describe work that has been done by both an individual or a group.
 Collections, a term used to describe projects without a single person or entity that can be verified via GitHub or Twitter, may only be nominated by the Optimism Foundation.

-Nominations will take place on the [Optimism Governance Forum](https://gov.optimism.io/t/nominations-for-retropgf2/4636).
+Nominations take place on the [Optimism Governance Forum](https://gov.optimism.io/t/nominations-for-retropgf2/4636).
 Any community member can nominate a project by supplying:

 - the project name
 - A description of how the project has supported development and usage of the OP Stack
 - a link to projects GitHub or Twitter
 - (optional) contact info for the project or project lead

-### You can nominate projects by category on the below forum posts
+### Projects can be nominated by category on the below forum posts

 - [**Nominations for Infrastructure + Dependencies**](https://gov.optimism.io/t/infrastructure-dependencies-nominations-for-rpgf2/4637)